aybabtme/iocontrol/README.md

 ```
 Orders of magnitude of data, in kibibyte (powers of 2, or multiples of 1024).
 See https://en.wikipedia.org/wiki/Kibibyte.

+### Exposed Methods and Types

+For all of the exposed functionality, there are versions for all of `io.{Reader,Writer}At` with intuitive naming conventions.

+The `io.{Reader,Writer}` implementations are documented below.

 #### func  ThrottledReader